magepages/mpdocs/docs/reports/index.md

 * In the **Enable Compare** field: select `Yes` to display the comparison.

 #### 2. Mobile Dashboard
 This function allow mobiles access to admin Dashboard by Access Key.
-In Mobilde Dashboard, there is no Magento menu, header, footer,...minimal the content to enhance the loading speed.
-Also, at Mobile Dashboard, admin can adjust the date like in Destop.
+In Mobile Dashboard, there is no Magento menu, header, footer,...minimal the content to enhance the loading speed.
+Also, at Mobile Dashboard, admin can adjust the date like in Desktop.

 ##### Display outside the dashboard